21 genera

 Flowers: May-August

-Distribution: Chiefly in the Olympics and Cascades mountains of Washington; British Columbia to Washington, east to the Rocky Mountains.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Washington, east to the Rocky Mountains.

 Habitat: Subalpine and alpine wet meadows and slopes, blooming as the snow recedes.